VIDEO: McDougall Creek wildfire continues to grow in West Kelowna - Salmon Arm Observer

-Fighting the still out of control McDougall Creek wildfire in West Kelowna has been a unified, multidisciplinary and challenging effort for the experts on the front lines of the blaze.
+Fighting the still out-of-control McDougall Creek wildfire in West Kelowna has been a challenge for crews on the front lines.

-The wildfire was first spotted on Aug.
-15, but grew significantly on Aug.
-17, when a cold front moved into the region, bringing extreme winds that stoked the fire.

-A lack of visibility due to heavy smoke has been an ongoing issue for crews battling the blaze from the land and sky over the past 11 days.

-The firefighting effort has been unified undertaking between West Kelowna Fire Rescue, the BC Wildfire Service, the Regional District of the Central Okanagan, the RCMP, bylaw services BC Hydro and the communities themselves, said the Wildfire Service.

-At times, more than 500 firefighters were working together to suppress the blaze and protect communities in West Kelowna.

-Despite the massive effort, the explosive nature of the fire and it’s rapid growth resulted in damage to approximately 84 properties, said the BC Wildfire Service.
-The number of structures damaged remains unknown as multiple structures may be located on a single property.
+Despite the massive effort, and due to the explosive nature of the fire and its rapid growth, approximately 189 properties have been damaged.
+The number of structures damaged remains unknown as multiple buildings may be located on a single property.

+Ten days after the wildfire entered the city, West Kelowna’s Fire Department is returning to normal day-to-day operations, and maintaining increased visibility in the city, and supporting the continued firefighting operations where necessary.

 Several properties in West Kelowna and Regional District Central Okanagan Electoral Area West remain under an evacuation order.